Almost everywhere ergodicity in quantum lattice models: Proofs of Ergodicity, Projection and Mean-Square Theorems

 Finally, for any $Ψ \in H_ω$ and for any $ε>0$ there exists $N_0$ such that $N\geq N_0$ implies $\norm{ \big(\frac{1}{N} \sum_{k=0}^{N-1} U^*(k \boldsymbol n, k υ^{-1}|\boldsymbol n|) - P_{υ,\boldsymbol n} \big)Ψ} <ε$, by von Neumann's ergodic theorem.
 Therefore

 which shows that the limit is uniform in $T^{\prime}$.
 Hence, the double limit exists and is equal to the iterated one, which completes the proof. \end{proof}

-\begin{proof}[of \Cref{th:meanN}] For simplicity and clarify of the notation, we do the case where all times are equal $T_1=T_2=\ldots=T_n$, and all operators are the same $A_1=A_2=\ldots=A_n$.
+\begin{proof}[Proof of \Cref{th:meanN}] For simplicity and clarity of the notation, we do the case where all times are equal $T_1=T_2=\ldots=T_n$, and all operators are the same $A_1=A_2=\ldots=A_n$.
 The extension to the general case and the existence of the multiple limit will be discussed afterwards.

 The proof is done inductively.
 Suppose we have for $n \in \mathbb{N}$ that

 which is certainly true for $n=2$ by the Mean-Square Ergodicity Theorem.
 We will show that the same will then hold for $n+1$.
 In order to do so, we first note that, using the GNS representation, the Cauchy-Schwartz inequality, boundedness of the state and the $C^*$ property,